perfsonar/unibuild/unibuild-package/unibuild-package/README.md

 `PRODUCTS` - Finished products (e.g., RPMs or DEBs).

-`LOG` - A log of what transpired during the build process.
+`unibuild-log` - A log of what transpired during the build process.